State, local Democrats hold reproductive rights rally in West Hartford

-WEST HARTFORD, Conn (WTNH) — With 45 days before Election Day, Democrats from across the state held an abortion rights rally in West Hartford Saturday morning.
+WEST HARTFORD, Conn (WTNH) — With 45 days before Election Day, Democrats from across the state held an abortion rights rally Saturday morning in West Hartford.

 Dozens of women and men with signs stood on the grass outside town hall, chanting “bans off our bodies” between speakers.